1MansiS/jClassViewer/ReadMe.md

 **Sample output would contain:**

-* **Class Details:** Is File a class/interface/abstract/enum class, along with inheritance details, annotations, access modifiers, class compiled jdk version etc
+* **Class Details:** If a file is a class/interface/abstract/enum class, along with inheritance details, annotations, access modifiers, class compiled jdk version etc
 * **Properties Details:** All properties along with access modifiers, arguments & annotations details
 * **Method Details:** All public/private methods along with its entire signatures i.e. arguments and their types/annotations, return types, exceptions, access modifiers etc.